aimms/documentation/webui/combination-chart-widget.rst

 * a maximum bound for the Y-axis,
 * and a step size which determines the distance between the horizontal grid lines drawn in the chart.

-These all may be constant literals or given by model identifiers, herewith an illustration:
+These all may be constant literals or given by model identifiers, as illustrated here:

 .. image:: images/CombiChart-YAxis-Settings.png
     :align: center